 Editor’s note: It is FFS whether there is a more efficient way for handling the subscription-based service restrictions.

-NOTE 4 has been introduced to capture the point raised in the EN and refer to a possible way to account for subscription-based service restrictions during the attach procedure:
+An description of how to handle subscription-based service restrictions more efficiently has been introduced.
+In particular, as proposed by other solutions (e.g., solution #12 and #13), it’s been mentioned the possibility to fetch both authentication information and subscription data for S&F operation (i.e., steps 7a/7b and 16a/16b in Figure 6.15.2.2-1) before the UE gets authenticated.
+In this way, possible subscription-based service restrictions could be taken into consideration before performing the attach.

-NOTE 4: More efficient ways for handling subscription-based service restrictions could be considered.
-For instance, as proposed in other solutions (e.g., solution #12 and #13) the authentication information and subscription data fetching (i.e., steps 7a/7b and 16a/16b in Figure 6.15.2.2-1) could be performed together before the UE is authenticated.
+With the above introduced clarifications, we propose to remove the EN.

 For: